Deep Lake: Accelerate Bitcoin Development

 1. Leather Wallet:

-• Leather Wallet is among the supported wallets.
+• is among the supported wallets.
 It's known for its user-friendly interface and robust security features.
 Whether you're developing applications for individual users or enterprise solutions, Leather Wallet's API can cater to a wide range of requirements.

 2. Xverse Wallet: